clojurewerkz/ogre.docs/README.md

 ## License & Copyright

-Copyright (C) 2014 Alexander Petrov, Michael S. Klishin.
+Copyright (C) 2014-2015 Alexander Petrov, Michael S. Klishin, and the ClojureWerkz team.

 Distributed under the Eclipse Public License, the same as Clojure.